Made even better by the stunned look between Batman and Catwoman before he says it.

 It's probably not intentional; Craddock hits so hard he was checking his sword for damage.
 Still funny if you imagine his internal monologue.
 "This guys going to be a tough custo—OW!
 Jeez, is my sword okay?
 Did he hurt you, Baby?"

-In "Menace of the Madniks", Booster changes the past, and returns to the present to find the city a wasteland an a giant energy monster.
+In "Menace of the Madniks", Booster changes the past, and returns to the present to find the city a wasteland with a giant energy monster.
 Batman shows up, calls his name, and he promptly denies anything is his fault.
 Batman says he was just going to ask for help with the monster.

 Batman: Wait...you've been meddling in the past again, haven't you?